Luukuton/jirin-dictionary/README.md

 ## JavaDoc

-JavaDoc files are created with:
+JavaDoc files can be created with:

 ```
 mvn javadoc:javadoc